abhinavongraph/panda/README.md

 ### config/panda.yml

-    Playing with the library
     development:
         `access_key`: Your Panda access key
         `secret_key`: Your Panda secret key
         `cloud_id`: Your Panda cloud id
         # Uncomment the line below if your panda account is in the EU
         # api_host: api-eu.pandastream.com

 ### Creating an instance using ONLY with Heroku Addon